stackpulse/playbooks/redis/diagnostics/README.md

 ## Your benefits

-* Provides a set of Redis cluster diagnostics that focus on common factors to high memory consumption and performance issues.
+* Provides a set of Redis cluster diagnostics that focus on common factors of high memory consumption and performance issues.

 ## Your experience